richardm/richardm.github.io/docs/me/my-strengths-and-weaknesses.md

 ## Perceived Strengths:

-- **Researching**: Especially new ways of doing things in the context of pain points
-- **Learning how things work**: I have an innate desire to understand how things work.
-I need to feel I understand enough context before I feel prepared to solution.
-- **Improving Processes**: Creating, retiring, and refining processes to help teams be more effective.
-- I cherish constructive feedback when delivered appropriately.
-- **Perceptive.**
-- **Detail-Oriented.**
+- **Researching, Problem Solving, and Ideation**: These activities excite me, and I generally add value to teams when doing these activities.
+As a software developer, I read at least one hour a day consistently for over a decade, and reading and writing was typically my fastest path to entering a flow state.
+- **Continuous Learning & Self-Improvement**: My innate desire to understand how things work has been a significant asset in my career, as it has lead me to developing hands-on mastery of many new technologies and methodologies.
+As a leader, this has enabled me to lead my teams more effectively.
+I cherish constructive feedback.
+- **Improving Processes**: I take a balanced approach to advocating for policies that prevent issues, while challenging and removing policies that hinder progress.
+For example, defending an unpopular policy that required mandatory root cause analysis for all production bugs forced the team to acknowledge steps we could take to improve our accountability.
+By contrast, I fought and successfully overturned a policy that required developers to provide written daily scrum notes, as it undermined team autonomy and encouraged micromanagement from senior leadership.
+- **Perceptive & Detail-Oriented:** My attention to detail has been instrumental to foreseeing and mitigating risks early in the project lifecycle.
-- **Methodical & Thoughtful.**
+- **Methodical & Thoughtful:** My deliberate and hands-on approach has been key to achieving successful outcomes.

-## Known Weaknesses

-I'm working on them and welcome any constructive advice:
+## Areas of Active Improvement

-- **Perfectionism.** To overcome this, I do well when paired with someone who is action-oriented.
-I also do well when I have a little too much on my plate so that I’m forced to take action.
-I also have to remind myself that [Done is better than Perfect](/docs/principles/done-is-better-than-perfect.md).
+- **Perfectionism:** Because I value quality, I have a tendency to spend longer than necessary on certain tasks, leading to diminishing returns.
+To overcome this, I do well when paired with someone who is action-oriented or when facing deadlines where I have no option but to finish the task.
+I remind myself often that for most tasks, [done is better than perfect](/docs/principles/progress-over-perfection.md).
 - **Analysis paralysis**: Sometimes I can get stuck when I see too many paths forward and no clear best option.
 In these times, being paired with someone action-oriented helps me focus and pick one of the least bad approaches.
-- **Procrastinating**: Sometimes I procrastinate tasks when I have incomplete information or don't know how to complete a task.
+- **Procrastinating**: I have noticed that when I avoid important tasks, it tends to be due to conflict avoidance, having incomplete information, or not knowing how to complete the task.
+I have also been surprised to observe that many tasks can be avoided procrastinated indefinitely as a form of prioritization, without negative consequencess.
-- **Conflict avoidance**: As a manager, I’ve had to learn to become more direct, especially when providing negative feedback.
-I don’t enjoy it, but I’m getting more comfortable with it.
+- **Conflict avoidance**: As a new manager, I struggled to give direct feedback, especially when it was negative.
+I feared that negative reactions could lead to ireversible escalations.
+I learned the hard way that it is not kind to the individual or to the team to withhold necessary feedback.
 This has led me to [Be kind, not nice](/principles/be-kind-not-nice).
-- **Impatient at times.** e.g. When it takes minutes to say what could be said in seconds; when people waste time rehashing what’s already known; when people don’t invest in their personal growth; when people obstruct.
-Don’t tell me why something is not possible; help me find a way to do it anyway.
-I have to remind myself that [people are not their behaviors](/docs/principles/people-are-not-their-behaviors).
+Through this transformation, I have seen firsthand how direct feedback fosters a culture of excellence and accountability that attracts high performers.
+- **Navigating Impatience with Empathy** As an action-oriented leader, I am naturally inclined to push for efficiency and progress.
+This sometimes causes me frustration, especially when encountering repeated discussions over established facts, resistance to positive change, or a focus on obstacles rather than solutions.
+My leadership journey has deepened my empathy and commitment to creating an inclusive environment that supports the diverse needs of team members.
+When leading change, I've recognized the importance of acknowledging and validating the spectrum from resistance to eagenerness without pressing for immediate consensus or action.
+I've learned that leadership is a balance of pushing for progress while ensuring every team member feels heard, valued, and included.
+My human-centric leadership philosophy reflects my belief that true success is not merely about achieving outcomes but about supporting and developing the people who make those achievements possible.